cabforum/forum/Bylaws.md

  1. (Referred to as Section 5.3.1(a) in the IPR Policy) Voting Members who desire to form a new “Chartered” Working Group (CWG) shall propose a charter by ballot pursuant to Section 2.3 above.
 A CWG shall:
     * Include Certificate Issuer participants or Certificate Consumer participants, and should typically include both.
-    * Allow for the participation of Interested Parties and Associate Members.
+    * Allow for the participation of Interested Parties, Associate Members and Probational Certificate Issuers.

     Criteria for each category of membership in a CWG shall be clearly defined, and should consider: